dennislee928/dennis-s-note-vault/ietls sprint/Untitled.md

 > In recent decades, the proportion of overweight and obese people has increased significantly in many parts of the world.
 > **What are the main causes of this trend and what impact does it have on public health?**

-It has long been discussed that population that are overweight and obese  has increased significantly in many parts of the world.
+It has long been discussed that population that are overweight and obese  has increased substantially in glo.

 ---